Shabiha

 Known by Alawites in Syria as an Alawite gang, during the late 1980s and early 1990s they smuggled food, cigarettes, and other goods, with government support, from Syria to Lebanon and sold them for considerable profit.
 Luxury cars, weapons, and drugs were smuggled in the opposite direction, from Lebanon to Syria.
-The Shabiha are loyal to various members of Syria's ruling Assad family.
-They remain untouchable and unarrested, operating with impunity from the Syrian authorities.
+The Shabiha are loyal to various members of the Assad family.
+They were untouchable and unarrested, operating with impunity from the Syrian authorities.
 The Shabiha gained notoriety in the 1990s for the brutality they imposed on the Syrian coast.

 The word became common in the 1990s, when it was being used to refer to "thugs" who worked with the government and often drove Mercedes-Benz S-Class and gave their guards the same car; that specific car model was nicknamed Shabah (Ghost) in many Arabic countries which led to its drivers being called Shabeeh.
 The Syrian opposition stated that the shabiha are a tool of the government for cracking down on dissent.
 The Syrian Observatory for Human Rights has stated that some of the shabiha are mercenaries.
 Strongly loyal to the Assad regime and containing anti-Sunni factions, shabiha militias are discreetly financed by powerful Syrian businessmen, and have often been responsible for the more brutal actions against the opposition, including possible massacres.
 Psychological warfare against Syria's Sunni population is also known to have been employed by Alawi Shabiha, which includes demonising Sunni religious beliefs and usage of deriding slogans such as "There is no God but Bashar".